 The efforts of the Pakistani security forces in their fight against terrorism and how the lives of security officials are affected.
 A retired security officer returns to save Pakistan from a major terrorist attack.

 Feature documentary about mountaineering icon Reinhold Messner and how he became what he is.
 This film is as much about his personality as it is about his extraordinary exploits - the psycho-gram of a controversial mountaineer.

 Following a group of climbers attempting to climb K2 in 2009, on the 100-year anniversary of its landmark 1909 expedition.
 Experience the adventure, peril and serenity of a group's attempt to climb the most challenging peak on earth.

-Based on a true story, North Face is a suspenseful adventure film about a competition to climb the most dangerous rock face in the Alps.
+Based on a true story, North Face is a survival drama film about a competition to climb the most dangerous rock face in the Alps.
 Set in 1936, as Nazi propaganda urges the nation's Alpinists to conquer the unclimbed north face of the Swiss massif - the Eiger - two reluctant German climbers begin their daring ascent.Written by

 As Luise Fellner and her boss, Herr Arau, arrive at the Eiger, the local guides are standing in front of the hotel advertising their services to the tourists.
 One of the guides notices a pair of climbers in the crowd.
 "Look who's coming," he says, "Bartolo Sandri and Mario Menti."
 A fellow guide mutters: "Another couple of fools.
 Come in a train and leave in a coffin."
 These two Italian climbers fell to their deaths from the north face June 21, 1938.
 See more »